SOUTHERN SUNDAY DINNERS, A DAY OF REST

 I look forward to hearing from you.

 I plan to write about the gospel hymn, “Will the Circle Be Unbroken,” along with several other hymnals in the near future.
-God’s blessings to you and your family, Do stay safe,
+God’s blessings to you and your family, Do stay safe, and pray without ceasing, blessings,

 MY TIMES IN THE GARDEN